stephenajulu/stephenajulu.com/content/blog/how-to-buy-nfts.md

 However, the Ethereum network has become increasingly congested in recent months, causing transaction fees to increase dramatically.

 However, the Ethereum network has become increasingly congested in recent months, causing transaction fees to increase dramatically.
 Transaction fees are a way to pay the network for processing transactions—they're paid in ETH, so you'll need some ETH in your wallet before you can make an NFT purchase.
-You may be wondering how much these transaction costs are going to run up your bill.
+You may be wondering how much these transaction costs are going to run up on your bill.
 Unfortunately for us all, there's no easy answer; transaction fees are calculated by the network and vary based on things like gas price (a measure of how much "fuel" is required for a given transaction), gas used per byte of data sent across the blockchain (the more bytes you send at once means more gas consumption), and total demand on nodes at any given time—if everyone tries to use their Ethereum address right now instead of later when there's less congestion on Ethereum itself then that means higher load times which leads back around again...

 Alternative networks like Polygon and Solana offer lower fees and faster transaction processing times than Ethereum.

 Ethereum is the most popular network for NFTs, but it's not the only option.
-In fact, Polygon and Solana offer benefits that Ethereum doesn't: low fees, fast transaction times and higher scalability.
+In fact, Polygon and Solana offer benefits that Ethereum doesn't: low fees, fast transaction times, and higher scalability.

 Polygon is a network for hosting new applications and games that are built on decentralized architecture.
 It uses its own native token (PLG) as a payment method for all transactions within the platform.
 Polygon also has a built-in governance system that allows users to vote on whether or not they want to include new features into the ecosystem or change existing ones; this means that users have more control over how their experience of using Polygon evolves over time.